 Can you get away with crop tops for the fall?
 You can in my book.

-Word to the wise: In the end, autumn style really comes down to your outerwear.
+Word to the wise: In the end, fall style really comes down to your outerwear.